LineaLabs/lineapy/docs/source/rfcs/0004-black-box-analysis.md

 In this way, we could limit our own hand annotations to Python functions which are written in C or are performance critical (having settrace enabled during a function's execution will slow it down).
 This would allow us to cover a greate percentage of third party libraries that we see.

+However, I propose holding off on using this approach more generaly, for a future PR, to minimize the size of this change.